Kishore Kumar: Personal life

-Kumar married four times.
+Kumar was married four times.
 His first wife was Bengali singer and actress Ruma Guha Thakurta aka Ruma Ghosh.
-Their marriage lasted from 1950 to 1958.
+Their marriage lasted from 28 February 1951 to 1958.
+While the exact date of their separation is not known, it was probably during the fag end of the shoot of Lukochuri that they separated.
+Their son, former actor and singer Amit Kumar Ganguly was born on 3 July 1952.

 Kumar's relationship with actress Madhubala was the subject of much media attention.
 Madhubala had worked with Kumar in many films including his home production Chalti Ka Naam Gaadi (1958) and Jhumroo (1961).
-According to Madhubala's sister Madhur Bhushan, after Madhubala's relationship with actor Dilip Kumar faded, Madhubala got involved with Kishore who was going through a divorce with Ruma Guha Thakurta.
-Their love affair went on for three years through Chalti Ka Naam Gaadi and Half Ticket.
-Madhubala was ill and was planning to go to London for treatment.
+According to Madhubala's sister Madhur Bhushan, after Madhubala's relationship with actor Dilip Kumar ended, Madhubala got involved with Kishore who was going through a divorce from Ruma.
+Their love affair went on for three years through the making of Chalti Ka Naam Gaadi and Half Ticket.
+Madhubala was ill and was planning to travel to London for treatment.
 She had a ventricular septal defect (hole in the heart).
 The couple had a civil wedding in 1960.
 Kumar reportedly converted to Islam and changed his name to Karim Abdul, but Madhubala's sister has refuted such claims, saying that Kumar remained a Hindu.
+The couple also had a Hindu wedding ceremony to please Kumar's parents.
 His parents refused to attend the ceremony.
-The couple also had a Hindu wedding ceremony to please Kumar's parents.
 Their marriage ended with Madhubala's death on 23 February 1969.

 "I knew she (Madhubala) was very sick even before I married her.
 But a promise is a promise.
 So I kept my word and brought her home as my wife, even though I knew she was dying from a congenital heart problem.
 For 9 long years, I nursed her.
 I watched her die before my own eyes.
 You can never understand what this means until you live through this yourself.
 She was such a beautiful woman and she died so painfully.
 She would rave and rant and scream in frustration.
 How can such an active person spend 9 long years bed-ridden?
 And I had to humour her all the time.
 That's what the doctor asked me to.
 That's what I did till her very last breath.
 I would laugh with her.
 I would cry with her."